patpalmerston/Sprint-Challenge-Applied-Javascript/README.md

 5. What is a component?

 A component is a set of logic that combines HTML, CSS and JS properties to be re-used on various applications and projects.
 They allow programmers to create endless objects that serve various functions with as little coding as possible.
 I think of FB and all those posts.
-There are components making and unset number of user 'posts' possible without writing individual code for each one.
+There are components making and endless number of user 'posts' possible without writing individual code for each one.

 ### Git Set up